Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_4_plan.md

 Time | Topic | Type
 ---- | ---- | ----
-30 min | What is a controller?
+20 min | Where are we in the project?
+Planning for the next step? | Talk lab 15 min | What is a controller?
 Why do we need it?
-What factors determine controller design? | Discussion 15 min | Explore how the out-of-the-box controller works, along with what it can and cannot do. | Discussion 45 min | Write your controller features. | Code lab
+What factors determine controller design? | Discussion 15 min | Explore how the out-of-the-box controller works, along with what it can and cannot do. | Discussion 40 min | Write your controller features. | Code lab

 ## 3:30–4:00: Coffee break